reyadrahman/node/README.md

 ### Amazon Simple Email Service (SES)
 In order to get the contact form to work, you must provide an email address as an environment variable named `CONTACT_EMAIL` and then have it verified in the SES.
 To verify the email, please go to your [AWS console -> SES](https://console.aws.amazon.com/ses) and in the "Email Addresses" section select "Verify a new email address".

+### `CallServer` Lambda
+Some tasks such as feeds processor tasks need to run periodically and some tasks are scheduled to run in the future.
+In order for them to work you need to deploy the `CallServer` lambda (from the micro-services repository).
+Then go to AWS console -> CloudWatch -> Events, create a rule of type "Schedule" and **set it to a fixed rate of 1 minute** and select the name of the `CallServer` lambda as the target.

+The lambda (as mentioned in its own README), has an environment variable called `CALL_SERVER_LAMBDA_SECRET`.
+It must be a long random string and must match the `CALL_SERVER_LAMBDA_SECRET` that you provide here (the bot engine).

+The `CallServer` lambda also takes another environment variable called `ENDPOINT_URL` which should be the url of the bot engine with the suffix `/run-periodic-tasks`.
+For example `https://deepiks.io/run-periodic-tasks`.

 ### AI Actions (Config)
 Each item in the `DB_TABLE_AI_ACTIONS` table represents 1 action, its name and target.
 The target could be a lambda function (mentioned by its name) or a URL.
 For example: